CtrlK

 Distinctiveness Conflict Risk

-Occupies a clear niche around performance budget validation with distinct triggers like 'performance budget', 'performance regression', and specific metrics (bundle sizes, page load times).
-Unlikely to conflict with general testing or monitoring skills.
+The description carves out a clear niche around performance budget validation specifically, with distinct triggers like 'performance budget', 'performance regression', and specific metrics (bundle sizes, page load times).
+This is unlikely to conflict with general testing or monitoring skills.

 3 / 3